jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/ReadMe.md

 To uninstall the quick start and stop the JBoss Fuse run-time perform the following in the JBoss Fuse console:

 1. Enter Ctrl-c to stop monitoring the JBoss Fuse log.
-* Run `osgi:uninstall <quickstart-bundle-number>` providing the bundle number for the quick start bundle.
+* Run `bundle:uninstall <quickstart-bundle-number>` providing the bundle number for the quick start bundle.
-* Run `osgi:uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
+* Run `bundle:uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
-* Run `osgi:shutdown -f` to shutdown the JBoss Fuse runtime.
+* Run `bundle:shutdown -f` to shutdown the JBoss Fuse runtime.